rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 * For machines that are **not** on 24 hours a day, explore [anacron - Automating commands](anacron.md).
 * For a concise description of `cron` processes, check out [cronie - Timed Tasks](cronie.md)

-While the basics are pretty easy, the options can be more complex.
-For more information on `crontab` head up to the [crontab manual page](https://man7.org/linux/man-pages/man5/crontab.5.html).
+While the basics are not difficult, the options can be more complex.
+For more on `crontab` head up to the [crontab manual page](https://man7.org/linux/man-pages/man5/crontab.5.html).
 On most systems, you can also enter `man crontab` for additional command details.
 You can also do a web search for "crontab" which will give you a wealth of results to help you fine-tune your `crontab` skills.